Dtronix/PDFiumCore/README.md

  - Download the specified files at the passed pdfium-binaries API url.
  - Extracts the zip & tgz (Actually tar) files into the current directory.
  - Opens the pdfium-windows-x64 directory and parses the header files via CppSharp and generates ``PDFiumCore.cs`` in the current directory.
- - Copies the libraries and licenses into their respecive ``src/PDFiumCore/runtimes`` directories.
+ - Copies the libraries and licenses into their respective ``src/PDFiumCore/runtimes`` directories.
  - Copies/Overrides ``src/PDFiumCore/PDFiumCore.cs`` with the newly generated ``PDFiumCore.cs``.
- - Executes ``dotnet package`` on the PDFiumCore project. and putputs the Nuget package in the project root ``output`` directory.
+ - Executes ``dotnet package`` on the PDFiumCore project. and puts the Nuget package in the project root ``output`` directory.

 ### ToDo